 The HIPPO (Load Handling System Compatible Water Tank Rack System) does not have holes in the frame to allow it to accept the PLS/LHS (Palletized Load System/Load Handling System) transport pin.

-The HIPPO Water module is only approved to be rail transported when empty on a COFC (Container on Flatcar) or DODX railcar using the 20ft ISO locks.
+The HIPPO Water module is only approved to be rail transported when empty or full on a COFC (Container on Flatcar) or DODX railcar using the 20ft ISO locks.

 - The HIPPO cannot be transported by rail while on a PLS/LHS truck or trailer.